Claudio Naranjo

-Claudio Benjamín Naranjo Cohen (24 November 1932 – 12 July 2019) was a Chilean-born psychiatrist who is considered a pioneer in integrating psychotherapy and the spiritual traditions.
-He was one of the three successors named by Fritz Perls (founder of Gestalt Therapy), a principal developer of Enneagram of Personality theories and a founder of the Seekers After Truth Institute.
+Claudio Benjamín Naranjo Cohen (24 November 1932 – 12 July 2019) was a Chilean psychiatrist who is considered a pioneer in integrating psychotherapy and the spiritual traditions.
+He was one of the three successors named by Fritz Perls (founder of Gestalt Therapy), a student of Oscar Ichazo who originally developed the Enneagram of Personality, and a founder of the Seekers After Truth Institute.
 He was also an elder statesman of the US and global human potential movement and the spiritual renaissance of the late 20th century.
-He was the author of various books.
+Naranjo authored several books.

-Background and education
+Early life and education

 Naranjo was born in Valparaíso, Chile.
 He grew up in a musical environment and after an early start at the piano he studied musical composition.
 Shortly after entrance to medical school, he stopped composing as he became more involved in philosophical interests.
 Important influences from this time were Chilean visionary sculptor, philosopher and poet Tótila Albert Schneider (1892-1967), poet David Rosenmann-Taub, and Polish philosopher Bogumił Jasinowski (1883-1969).